TanStack/query/docs/src/pages/docs/guides/does-this-replace-client-state.md

 For a vast majority of applications, the truly **globally accessible client state** that is left over after migrating all of your async code to React Query is usually very tiny.

-> There are still some cicurmstances where an application might indeed have a massive amount of synchronous client-only state (like a visual designer or music production application), in which case, you will probably still want a client state manager.
+> There are still some circumstances where an application might indeed have a massive amount of synchronous client-only state (like a visual designer or music production application), in which case, you will probably still want a client state manager.
 In this situation it's important to note that **React Query is not a replacement for local/client state management**.
 However, you can use React Query along side most client state managers with zero issues.

 ## A Contrived Example